Provably Safe Generative Sampling with Constricting Barrier Functions: Preliminaries: Flow-based sampling and CBFs

 \subsection{Flow-based sampling as a dynamical system}

 We formalize generative sampling as the trajectory of an autonomous system that transforms a prior noise distribution into a target data distribution.
 We define $t \in [0, T]$ as the sampling time, where $p(T)$ is the initial noise distribution at $t = T$, and $p(0)$ is the final data distribution at $t = 0$.
-The sampling process is governed by a Stochastic Differential Equation (SDE):
+The sampling process is governed by a stochastic differential equation (SDE):

 where the sample is $x(t) \in \mathbb{R}^n$, and $f_\theta(x,t)$ is the drift vector field.
-The noise schedule $g(t)$ is time-dependent, and $\mathrm{d}w$ is a reverse-time Wiener process~\citep{YS-etal:2021}, reflecting that $t$ decreases from $T$ to $0$ during sampling.
+Further, $\mathrm{d}w$ is a reverse-time Wiener process~\citep{YS-etal:2021}, reflecting that $t$ decreases from $T$ to $0$ during sampling.
+The noise schedule $g(t)$ depends on $t$ alone and is independent of the state $x$, so the noise enters the dynamics additively.
+This state-independence will play a central role in our analysis: it ensures that the noise contribution to the trajectory is decoupled from the state, a property we exploit both in the continuous-time and, more importantly, in the rigorous discrete-time analysis.
 We are able to capture a large family of flow-based generative models using this notation.
 For example, in score-based diffusion models~\citep{YS-etal:2021}, $f_\theta(x,t) = -\frac{1}{2}x - g^2(t)\nabla_x \log p(x,t)$ where the score $\nabla_x \log p(x,t)$ is approximated by a neural network.
 In flow matching~\citep{YL-etal:2023}, $f_\theta = \text{NN}_\theta(x,t)$ directly learns the velocity field that generates optimal transport paths between noise and data distributions.
-For deterministic frameworks like flow matching, the noise term vanishes, i.e. $g(t) = 0$, reducing the dynamics to an Ordinary Differential Equation (ODE).
+For deterministic frameworks like flow matching, the noise term vanishes, i.e. $g(t) = 0$, reducing the dynamics to an ordinary differential equation (ODE).